Airy59/XSDtoOWL/README.md

 # Status

-As of May 18, 2025:
+As of May 20, 2025:

-* the rule-based transformation basically works.
+* the rule-based XSD to OWL transformation basically works.
   * the set of rules is not complete.
-  * multiplicities are not transformed yet (except 0..1 that translates to owl:FunctionalProperty); generation of SHACL shapes should be envisaged here;
+    * multiplicities are not transformed yet (except 0..1 that translates to owl:FunctionalProperty); generation of SHACL shapes should be envisaged here.
-  * some XSD terms (such as xs:choice) are not taken into account,
-* no user interface is yet available to select rules or groups of rules.
-Such tuning currently implies editing a .py file.
+  * simple user interface (pre-defined terminal prompts)
+* the XML to RDF transformation entirely rests on the correspondence between the XSD and the OWL ontology generated from the XSD.
+  * extensive tests pending
+  * user-defined transformation rules are foreseen but not implemented.

 # Usage